 Sokhna-Dior is a local Toronto singer and West African percussionist with a passion for learning.
 As part of the group Moussou Folila (Women Who Play) from 2010-2014, she has had the opportunity to play in various and diverse venues, displaying her percussion, dance and vocal skills.
 While gaining a degree in International Development Studies at York University, she also started studying West African Percussion with Anna Melnikoff, Mande Music course director, at the university.
 She has also studied under Master Drummers Billy Konate, M'Bemba Bangoura, Amadou Kienou and Amara Konte.
 Under Anna's wing, she was asked to join her new group Moussou Folila to showcase female drummers for the Muhtadi Internation Drum Festival at Queen's Park (Now at Woodbine Park) in 2010.
 Since then, she has performed in venues such as The Horseshoe Tavern, The Glen Gould Studio, The Mississauga Centre for the Performing Arts, The Trane Studio to name a few.
 She has also performed on the main stage at the Afrofest festival, The Muhtadi International Drum Festival, Toronto Pride Events, Cabbagetown Festival and several others within and outside of the GTA.

-While singing has always been a hobby and was at times part of the performance repertoir, she has recently shifted her focus to making a name for herself as a vocalist.
+While singing has always been a hobby and was at times part of the performance repertoire, she has has worked hard over the last 5 years, steadily making a name for herself as a respected vocalist.
 With influences such as Billie Holiday, Nina Simone, Ray Charles, Peggy Lee, Patsy Cline, Sarah Vaughan, Bjork, Beth Gibbons and Sade, she strives to create music you can feel.
 With haunting highs and smokey lows, she sets an atmosphere reminiscent of Torch singers past.
-Singing Jazz Stardards, Covers and original songs in the works, she tries to craft a performance experience that etches its initials in the tree bark of your soul.
+Singing Jazz Standards, Covers and original songs in the works, she tries to craft a performance experience that etches its initials in the tree bark of your soul.